bennypowers/bennypowers.dev/decks/nvim-regexplainer/slides/02-atom.md

 ---
 reveal: li
+name: atom
 ---
-# Atom Refugee
+## Atom Refugee

 - Hackability
-- do _YOU_ know any hackable editors?
-- `atom-regex-railroad`
-- ![screenshot of atom-regex-railroad plugin, showing the plugin graphically illustrating the contents of a regular expression which appears in the main buffer of the editor](atom-regex-railroad.png)
+- `atom-regex-railroad` ![screenshot of atom-regex-railroad plugin, showing the plugin graphically illustrating the contents of a regular expression which appears in the main buffer of the editor](atom-regex-railroad.png)
+- Do _YOU_ know any hackable editors?

 <aside slot="presenter">